A village website

 Train travel to Leeds is easy, with a decent hourly service from Chesterfield - typically taking 1hr to 1hr30.
 Changing at Doncaster rather than Sheffield can result in a more comfortable journey.

 For travel to Glasgow, Crewe (about 80 minutes by car) is often the best choice - but station car parking can fill up quite early in the day.
-Try online parking-space services for alternatives.
+Try online parking-space services like JustPark for alternatives.

 For "cheap" (Advance) tickets to the North-West (and, I suspect, Scotland via the West Coast line), there are sometimes much better options from Disley (and other stations between there and Stockport) than there are from Buxton (and stations to Furness Vale) - allowing you still to travel on the same train from Buxton, but saving a lot by combining a Buxton-Disley ticket with a Disley-onwards ticket.